IBM/mas-tas-appconnect-flows/README.md

 You should have credentials and access to an instance of TRIRIGA

-Download the [OM Package](/docs/APIConnector_v0.4.zip) containing TRIRIGA OSLC Resources for below APIs.
+Download and import the [OM Package](/docs/APIConnector_v0.4.zip) containing TRIRIGA OSLC Resources for below APIs.

 Business Object | Integration Type | Supported Integrations
 ---|---|---